Comfie/dominion-desk-crm/docs/PROJECT_STATUS.md

 2. No SMS/WhatsApp implementation (stubs only)
 3. No payment gateway integration (manual payments only)
 4. No calendar sync (Airbnb, Booking.com)
-5. No maintenance module
+5. Frontend integration pending for expense-maintenance linking
-6. No expense tracking
+6. Limited mobile optimization (core backend complete)

 ### Technical Debt

 1. Some old API routes not yet migrated to service layer
 2. Frontend components could use more refactoring
-3. Limited mobile optimization
+3. Limited mobile optimization on some pages
 4. No PWA support

 ---